jorzel/hashnode/cl372tf9a04nbmqnv8z1m2fbk.md

     ).first()
 ```

-That query results in only one statement hit.
+That query results in only one query hitting the database.
 Great!
 But, when we look at the SQL statement, there is something weird in it:

 ```sql
 SELECT